 Spike Lee chose Netflix to create his latest movie, and Da 5 Bloods hit the streaming service in June 2020.

-In his first movie since winning an Oscar for BlackKklansman, Lee tells the story of a group of Vietnam War veterans returning to Vietnam to find the remains of their fallen squad leader.
+In his first movie since winning an Oscar for BlackKklansman, Lee tells the story of a group of Vietnam War veterans returning to Vietnam to find their fallen squad leader’s remains.